jonilappalainen/homekopio/README.md

-Backup and crypt your home dir or any other dir.
+Backup and encrypt your home dir or any other dir.
 You can give a list of files/dirs to backup and list of excludes to not backup.

 ## Install